 "Well, would you please explain it in some way?"
-Evina begged.
+Evina asked.
 "Did he give some of his life to you?
 How can metal be alive and have feelings?
-Well, no offense.
-I've seen so much of cogs in Cog Nation that I know you are fully aware of your existence.
+Well, no offense, I've seen so much of cogs in Cog Nation that I know you are fully aware of your existence.
 What happened?"

 The chairman dropped his head and sighed.
 "I wish I could tell you, but I still know hardly more about it than you.
-There seems to be a connection somewhere between us and you.
-That much is certain by looking into your eyes.
-But I am also confident that this is not caused by natural means.
+There seems to be a connection somewhere between us.
+That much is certain, and it is further evident by looking into your eyes.
+However, I am also confident that this is not caused by natural means.
 The source of it I can't even begin to understand."

-"I'm afraid not.
-Although, you should be more proud of who you are, master.
-Have you even considered how you could be alive when you are the result of some human's imagination?"
+"No, although I thought you would've been prouder of who you are, master.
+Have you ever considered how you could be alive when you are technically the product of some human's imagination?"

 Evina was now more curious about this thing than he had ever been before.
 Whether he was going to accept what he had received still remained a puzzle to him.
 The emotions were all too confusing.

-He looked outside the glass to see the rest of the city in clear view.
+He looked out the glass to see the rest of the city in clear view.
 It was nothing short of breathtaking.
-He saw the millions of cogs moving through the glass passageways with that beautiful rhythm that he had admired before.
-In his heart he was very happy for them, for this special side of his family.
+He saw the millions of cogs moving through the glass passageways with that beautiful rhythm that he admired before.
+In his heart, he was very happy for them, happy for this special side of his family.
 They had finally reached what they had always wanted, and there was nothing to stop their progress anymore.

 Gyro decided to take this brief moment of silence to ask a question of his own.
 "Say, how did you manage to get that pencil?"

 "The pencil?
 I had almost forgotten about it.
 We found it, though I don't recall exactly where we found it.
 Its origins are unknown.
 Our tests confirm that it is very old.
 It probably passed through many owners throughout history."